teamscode/teamscode-website/content/blogs/internal-resources.md

 <img src="/images/blogs/resources-canva.webp" alt="Canva" width="100%">

-<a class="a" href="https://www.canva.com/">Canva</a> is an alternative to Piktochart; we've used it for such things as our <a class="a" href="https://teamscode.com/assets/press_images/infographic.pdf">infographic</a>.
+<a class="a" href="https://www.canva.com/">Canva</a> is an alternative to Piktochart; we've used it for such things as our infographic.
 Like Piktochart, Canva provides a ton of free templates for you to choose from.

 <pre>